 Fabio Pinca vs Liam Harrison

 Jordan Watson didn’t hesitate to show what his hands could do against Ben Hodge with some lovely body hooks landing throughout the fight.
 Hodge was under more pressure than Watson but the fight was by no means a one sided affair.
-Hodge was coming off a recent win over Saiyok Pumphanmuang at Thai Fight London in September, where he demonstrated his technical proficiency and good counterattacking skills on the back step.
+Hodge was coming off a recent win over Saiyok Pumphanmuang at Buy Diazepam Europe in September, where he demonstrated his technical proficiency and good counterattacking skills on the back step.
 Something that would have given Watson more problems on the night (had Hodge found his range sooner) in-preparation for Giorgio Petrosyan who, he faces next at the Bellator Kickboxing event on December 10 in Italy.

 Jordan Watson v Ben Hodge